Sahiwal Coal Power Project: Coal Source

 As with the Pakistan Port Qasim Power Project, most of the coal used for the power plant is imported from Indonesia and South Africa, and is transported by rail from the Port of Karachi and Port Qasim in Pakistan's Sindh Province to the nearby village of Yusuf Wala on Pakistan's existing railway infrastructure.

 An estimated 4.48 million tons of coal will be required annually for the plant, based on a calculation of 22 hours of power generation per day.
 Indonesia is identified as a primary source for its high quality coal, reliable production, and short transit times to Pakistan.
 Coal from Pakistan's own Thar coalfield was found to contain excessive amounts of sulfur and lime, and was not deemed to be of high enough quality for the project.
 The supply of reliable coal from the fields was also considered to be inadequate.
 A mixture of Pakistani indigenous coal with imported coal was also deemed to be unsuitable as it would decrease heat production from coal, and would compromise safety of the boilers which are to be used in the project.

 Financing

 The project is expected to cost a total of $1.8 billion.
-Of this, the Chinese consortium bore 20% of the cost ($356.4 million) while the remaining 80% ($1.4256 billion) was be financed by a loan from the Industrial and Commercial Bank of China.
+Of this, the Chinese consortium bore 20% of the cost ($356.4 million) while the remaining 80% ($1.4256 billion) was financed by a loan from the Industrial and Commercial Bank of China.